hmpthcs/eLisDo/README.md

 # eLisDo

 ## What
 Listens for user-configured input events, then triggers user-configured actions.
 Maybe will listen for window-manager events in the future, too.
+Seeking quickest and most reliable means for doing so under wayland, possibly framebuffer later on.
+Overarching goals include finding creative ways to to smoothly transition from HQ to fast waveforms and back.

+WARNING: work in progress; probably doesn't funciton as intended.
+Issues, pull requests and commentary welcome.

 ## Why
 ### One use case: Pinenote display driver parameters